GuessHuIAm/bleatcode/README.md

      - If not, you will receive a new ID and a new problem set.

 4. After, you will be directed to your problem set!
 From here, you can choose a problem from Problem 0 to Problem 19.
-   - "+" signifies a completed problem, while "-" signfies a non-completed problem
+   - "+" signifies a completed problem, while "-" signfies a non-completed problem.
    - The user prompt should guide you through the program.
    - You may choose to try and solve a problem using nano.
 The file will not disappear in your session, so you may return to it even after you try another problem.
      - You will be directed to a pre-formatted file, and a designated area for you to write your code.
 Don't touch the parts of the file you're not supposed to touch!